-The Senior Management makes recommendations to REMCO for any changes in remuneration practices, vesting conditions and levels.
-Furthermore, it makes recommendations to REMCO for bonus / variable pay pools, taking into consideration the Company's Financial Results, individual Department performance and individual employee performance as well as the feedback from the Company's Compliance and Risk Management functions.
-The Senior

-Management directs and oversees the implementation of remuneration practices by the remuneration policy owners who are the Chief Executive Officer and the Human Resources Manager.
+The Senior Management makes recommendations to the REMCO for any changes in remuneration practices, vesting conditions and levels.
+Furthermore, it makes recommendations to the REMCO for bonus/variable pay pools, taking into consideration the Company's Financial Results, Department performance and individual employee performance, as well as the feedback from the Company's Compliance and Risk Management functions.
+The Senior Management directs and oversees the implementation of remuneration practices by the Policy owners who are the CEO and the Human Resources Manager.